Norton Bavant Village Meeting

 Village Meeting at the Village Hall

 All villagers are welcome to attend the Village Meeting which usually takes place twice a year mid March and mid October.
-Due to Covid-19 the March meeting had to be postponed.
-We will confirm the date of the next meeting in due course.

 If you have any questions or concerns in the meantime you can contact Mike Wooldridge.